Term Life Insurance

 Whole Life Insurance

 You can borrow against a Whole Life policy for any purpose.
-Loans, however, require you to pay interest and any borrowed amount you do not pay back is deducted from the payout to your beneficiary at the time of your death.
+Loans, however, require you to pay interest, and any borrowed amount you do not pay back is deducted from the payout to your beneficiary at the time of your death.

 Final Expense Insurance

 Your family means the world to you.
 The last thing you want is to leave them with major expenses after you’re gone.
-Final Expense insurance is life insurance that helps provide the money you need to pay medical bills, funeral expenses, legal fees or unpaid bills that remain when your income is no longer in the picture.
-(Even if you are retired, your household’s Social Security income will be significantly reduced.)
+Final Expense insurance is life insurance that helps provide the money you need to pay medical bills, funeral expenses, legal fees, or unpaid bills that remain when your income is no longer in the picture.
+(Even if you are retired, your household’s Social Security income will significantly reduce.)
 It is an insurance policy that can protect your loved ones from the immediate financial impacts of your passing away.

-There are few things more deeply moving than dealing with a family that has to borrow money or solicit donations to pay funeral costs following the loss of a loved one.
+There are few things more profoundly moving than dealing with a family that has to borrow money or solicit donations to pay funeral costs following the loss of a loved one.
 You can see their grief multiplied by financial stress and a sense of frustration.

 Final expense policies can be issued in small face amounts with simplified underwriting and can be tailored to almost any budget.
 Please be aware that some companies are selling term policies with banded premiums, increasing premium whole-life policies, and promoting them to cover final expenses.
 These policies serve a helpful purpose in the market, but their purchasers often misunderstand them.
 If you live a long life, generally past 80 or 85, these policies become unaffordable for most people or cease to be renewable.